Husseinhhameed/HIGHQUALITY-website/README.md

 # HIGHQUALITY Company Website

-Welcome to the repository for the ALENJAZ company website, an interactive platform featuring an AI-generated chatbot designed to assist users and enhance their online experience.
+Welcome to the repository for the HighQuality company website, an interactive platform featuring an AI-generated chatbot designed to assist users and enhance their online experience.
 This website is built using HTML, CSS, and JavaScript, ensuring a responsive and accessible user interface.

 ## Features